tsabin2023/CNE350FinalProject/ProjectDebrief.md

 Vnsat could not do all of my goals by itself, so I had to write script/s in order to meet them.

-The big lesson was finding the simplest way to accomplish my goals, which where to do some manual commands to get the script started and to only use one script to reduce errors.
+The big lesson was finding the simplest way to accomplish my goals, which were to do some manual commands to get the script started and to only use one script to reduce errors.